Jane Aldous M.Ed~C-Psych., Registered Psychologist

 - I have advanced training in CBT, DBT, Internal Family Systems [IFS] & body-based focusing/mindfulness & imaginal approaches such as EMDR & CRM [see our ‘Helpful Information’ page for links to more information].
 I have a grounding in traditional psychodynamic theory & have also spent many years honing my skills in psychoeducation incorporating a Solution-Focused approach.

-- Experience allows a therapist to skillfully integrate a number of theoretical frameworks and research-based techniques which means.
+- Experience allows a therapist to skillfully integrate a number of theoretical frameworks and research-based techniques.
 Working as a 1:1 team, you and I develop a customized approach that incorporates your strengths and the skills you already have.
 I am your guide, focused on agreed-upon goals of change, as we explore the areas you are ready to look at.